John Finch's Hotel

 Finch Hotel was an inn located in current-day Toronto, Ontario, Canada.
-It was opened in 1848 by John Finch on Lot # 2, Concession # 1, with a land size of 200 acre.
-Before Finch's takeover, the inn was owned by Thomas Johnson from the late 1790s.
+It was opened in 1848 by John Finch on Lot #2, Concession #1, with a land size of 200 acre.
+Before Finch bought the property in 1847, it was owned by John and Alexander Montgomery.
+Finch retired in 1860 and leased it to a succession of innkeepers before selling it to Charles McBride in 1873.
+McBride demolished the hotel and used the timber from it to build the Bedford Park Hotel.

 Finch Avenue, a main arterial road in Toronto and the surrounding Peel Region and Durham Region, was named after John Finch.

 Information

 Finch Hotel was operated by a series of innkeepers: